pocket86/minecraftControlPanel/README.md

 # MineCraft Control Panel

-Herein lies the heart and of Wes and Arden... and friends.
+Herein lies the heart and soul of Wes and Arden... and friends.

 ## Project Goal